-She couldn’t place Graham Crowden at first, but as soon as I mentioned A Very Peculiar Practice (which she loves adores), the penny dropped.
+She couldn’t place Graham Crowden at first, but when I mentioned A Very Peculiar Practice (which she adores), the penny dropped.

-Sue: Hang on, wasn’t he always drunk in that programme as well?
+Sue: Hang on, wasn’t he always drunk in A Very Peculiar Practice, as well?

-Sue: That’s two stories on the trot where we see spaceships crashing into each other.
-That’s bad script editing again.
+Sue: That’s two stories on the trot where we’ve seen spaceships crashing into each other.
+That’s bad script editing, that is.

-Sue: We had drugs last week so I’m scared to ask this, but are they running an intergalactic paedophile ring?
+Sue: We had drugs last week, so I’m almost scared to ask this, but are they running an intergalactic paedophile ring?

-The Doctor and Romana enter the crippled ship and they are press ganged into fixing its engines.
-We learn that Romana has built her very own sonic screwdriver and Sue is very amused when the Doctor tries to steal it from her.
+When the Doctor and Romana enter the crippled ship, they are press-ganged into fixing its engines.
+We learn Romana has built her very own sonic screwdriver and Sue is amused when the Doctor tries to steal it from her.

-Sue: I bet it has a lot more settings than his.
+Sue: I bet hers has more settings than his.

-Back on the TARDIS, K9 is hidden beneath a mountain of tape.
+K9 is hidden beneath a mountain of tape back on the TARDIS.

-Sue: I see they had some bunting that left over from the Silver Jubilee.
+Sue: I see they had some bunting left over from the Silver Jubilee.

-Suddenly, everyone’s voices begin to distort as the gravity increases…
+The cast’s voices begin to distort as the gravity increases.